torvalds/linux/Documentation/teaching/labs/block_device_drivers.rst

    bio_add_page(bio, page, size, offset);
    //...

-In the code snippet above are specified the block device to which are sent the
+In the code snippet above we specified the block device to which we sent the
 following: :c:type:`struct bio` structure, startup sector, operation (:c:data:`REQ_OP_READ` or :c:data:`REQ_OP_WRITE`) and content.
 The content of a :c:type:`struct bio` structure is a buffer described by: a physical page,